qliksupport/chocolatey/README.md

 ## Install Packages Automatically

 1. Open PowerShell prompt
-1. Run script `.\chocolatey-install-packages.ps1` followed by packages to install
+1. Run script `.\chocolatey-install-packages.ps1` followed by space sepaarted list of packages to install
-1. Script will automatically install Chocolatey and defined packages
+1. Script will automatically install Chocolatey and the listed packages

 For example the below command will install git, VS Code and Google Chrome on the machine where it is executed.
 See [Chocolatey Packages](https://chocolatey.org/packages) for more available packages.